 - All submissions will be viewed by a panel of judges who will identify the top 10 finalists plus 1st-3rd place winners per Grade Division (Elementary, Middle, and High) using a judging rubric.

 - There will be a 1st-3rd place winner per grade division (9 winners).
 The remaining 10 finalists, per grade division, will be recognized at Code/Art Fest and have their project printed in the CodeYourSelf™ book.

 South Florida Regional Competition: “People’s Choice” voting

 - For each grade division, the top 10 entries (determined by judging panel) will be exhibited at Code/Art Fest for the final in-person voting round.

 - This final round will determine the 1st place regional winner per grade division.

 - Teachers, Code/Art’s Competition can help you teach coding in your classroom!

 - Access our easy-to-teach lesson plans by registering to our Hub.

 - Use our Excel template for easy submission of multiple student projects.

-- Win monetary prizes.
-The top teachers per grade division with the most student submissions are awarded $100 cash prizes and will be recognized at Code/Art Fest's awards ceremony.
+- The top elementary, middle school and high school teacher – those with the most student submissions – will each win a $100 cash prize and be recognized during the Code/Art Fest awards ceremony.